Personal Finance

 (Source: McKinsey)

-The main reason for this is that they are the first generation to benefit from social security.
-Without social security, many retirees would be living in poverty.
+The primary driver is their status as the first generation to fully benefit from social security.
+Without social security, countless retirees would face poverty.

-In addition, World War II spurred economic growth by creating jobs for millions of Americans.
-As a result, this generation has been able to enjoy a higher standard of living than any other generation before them.
+Moreover, World War II accelerated economic growth by creating employment for millions of Americans.
+This generation has consequently enjoyed a higher standard of living than any previous generation.

 22% of Baby Boomers admit to making purchases without telling their spouse – and don’t ever tell them